 DQM is a remote queuing facility for MQSeries.
 It provides channel control programs for the queue manager which form the interface to communication links, controllable by the system operator.
-The channel definitions held by distributed queue management use these connections.
+The channel definitions held by distributed-queuing management use these connections.

-When a distributed queue management channel is started, it tries to use the connection specified in the channel definition.
+When a distributed-queuing management channel is started, it tries to use the connection specified in the channel definition.
 For this to succeed, it is necessary for the connection to be defined and available.
 This chapter explains how to do this.
 You may also find it helpful to refer to the following chapters:

-- Chapter 14, "Example configuration IBM MQSeries for AIX" on page 207 - Chapter 15, "Example configuration IBM MQSeries for HP-UX" on page 225 - Chapter 16, "Example configuration IBM MQSeries for AT&T GIS UNIX Version 2.2" on page 243 - Chapter 17, "Example configuration IBM MQSeries for Sun Solaris" on page 257
+- "Chapter 14.
+Example configuration IBM MQSeries for AIX" on page 191 - "Chapter 15.
+Example configuration IBM MQSeries for Compaq Tru64 UNIX" on page 209 - "Chapter 16.
+Example configuration IBM MQSeries for HP-UX" on page 213 - "Chapter 17.
+Example configuration IBM MQSeries for AT&T GIS UNIX, Version 2.2" on page 237 - "Chapter 18.
+Example configuration IBM MQSeries for Sun Solaris" on page 251

-For OS/2 and Windows NT, see Chapter 10, "Setting up communication for OS/2 and Windows NT" on page 137.
-For Digital OpenVMS, see Chapter 18, "Setting up communication in Digital OpenVMS systems" on page 273.
-For Tandem NSK, see Chapter 19, "Setting up communication in Tandem NSK" on page 285.
+For OS/2 and Windows NT, see "Chapter 10.
+Setting up communication for OS/2 and Windows NT" on page 125.
+For Digital OpenVMS, see "Chapter 19.
+Setting up communication in Digital OpenVMS systems" on page 271.
+For Tandem NSK, see "Chapter 20.
+Setting up communication in Tandem NSK" on page 283.